-The indicative cost estimate will be reviewed by an independent quantity surveyor once the layout and works programme (including any remediation works) has been established.
-This final cost estimate will be included in the Plan of Management and will include:
+This cost estimate will be reviewed as part of the detailed design project works programme (including any remediation works).
+This cost estimate has been included in the Plan of Management to assist with the staging of the project and with sourcing funding opportunities and includes:

-- all landscaping and building works identified in the Master Plan including new and upgraded central sporting field, multi-purpose court, fitness zones, lighting, resurfacing and changes to the pedestrian/cycle track, new pedestrian pathways, dog off leash zone, fencing, extensive landscaping and improvements to passive recreation areas (including children's playgrounds, circuit track, seating, BBQ and picnic areas) and replacement toilet block, - a component of the remediation of the site and subsequent reinstatement and improvements to landscaping.
+All landscaping and building works identified in the Masterplan including new and upgraded central sporting field, multi-purpose court, fitness zones, lighting, resurfacing and changes to the pedestrian/cycle rack, new pedestrian pathways, dog off-leash zone, fencing, extensive landscaping and improvements to passive recreation areas (including children's playgrounds, circuit track, seating, BBQ and picnic areas) and replacement toilet block.

+The cost estimate does not include remediation of the site and subsequent reinstatement and improvements to landscaping.
 The full costs of any remediation will be determined once detailed environmental investigations have been carried out.